neerajmahajan/recap-java/basic/README.md

 * An enumeration is a fixed set of constant values.
 * It is better to use enum instead of plain constant as it provide type safety.
 * We can have constructors, methods and field for enum constants.
+* We can have multiple constructors in an Enum with different number of arguments.
 * We can override methods for different constant values.
 * name() and toString() method returns string value of the constant.
 * ordinal() method retruns the integer value of the constant declaration order.